20 Law Internships for High School Students in 2025

 Timeline: Summer

-The Sotomayor Program has helped over 400 high school, college, and law school students gain experience with the legal system and develop their professional skills!
-The program helps cultivate and develop future leaders from underserved communities and diverse backgrounds as well as increase diversity in the legal profession.
+To date, more than 400 high school, college, and law school students have participated in the Sotomayor Program—gaining real-world experience with the legal system while developing their professional skills.
+The program is aimed at future leaders from underserved communities and diverse backgrounds and aims to increase diversity in the legal profession.

 Ages: 17-18